rickwilliams/D3g3n_eral/.notes/Project-Overview.md

 ## Brief overview of the project
 - A subscription service enabling you to log-in using Clerk and create new ElizaOS characters based on the ElizaOS character file.
 These characters are stored in Spuabase.
 You can create, edit and delete characters when logged in.
 You can select a character you have created and chat with that character via the web client interface.

+PNPM MUST BE USED AT ALL TIMES FOR INSTALLING ADDITONAL CODE

 ## Backend/Server-side
 - **Core Runtime**: Node.js v23.3.0 with TypeScript 5.6.3
 - **API Framework**: Express.js v4.21.1